ax-llm/ax/README.md

 ## Build LLM workflows with prompt signatures

 LLMClient is an easy to use library build around "Prompt Signatures" from the `Stanford DSP` paper.
-Prompt signatures like `question:string -> answer:string` are automatically compiled into complete and efficient prompts.
+This library will automatically generate efficient and typed prompts from prompt signatures like `question:string -> answer:string`.

 Build powerful workflows using components like RAG, ReAcT, Chain of Thought, Function calling, Agents, etc all built on prompt signatures and easy to compose together to build whatever you want.

 ## Why use LLMClient?